k21971/EvilHack/doc/evilhack-changelog.md

   the Bell of Opening being present
 - Fix: don't allow vampires to receive objects made of silver via altar sacrifice
+- Fix: vampire trying to sacrifice a corpse on an altar, being asked to drain it instead